 Gurudev, in His book ‘Sadhana Sutra’ mentioned– “This is but definite that everybody is looking for ‘ANANDA’ (Eternal Bliss) but there isn’t a place one could buy them.
 Ignorantly, we seek it in a materialistic world which is nothing but a mirage, an illusion of water in the desert.
 ‘ANANDA’ is our natural state, it is nowhere but within ourselves.
 A seed is capable to grow in a complete tree because it has all that’s required to become a tree within itself.
 But we don’t see that when we look into the seed with physical eyes.
 Similarly, we have the reservoir of bliss, the ‘PARMATMA’ (God), within ourselves.
 We need to realize Him for ourselves by meditation and other similar practices.
 In the path of spirituality, any text or preaching learned is incomplete unless and until faith is established with the help of reasoning based upon direct experience.
 Real spirituality dawns through self-effort, sincerity, and inner wisdom.”

-This ashram is situated at the junction of three villages, a little away but well connected to Moga-Muktsar Highway.
+Location: Shabad Surat Sangam Ashram is situated at village Malke, of District Moga situated in the state of Punjab (India).
 The nearest town is Kot Kapura (18 k.m.) which is well connected to Delhi, the capital city of India, by rail.
-Otherwise the nearest popular cities are Bhatinda (50 k.m.)
-Moga (50 k.m.) and Ludhiana (100 k.m.), where from one can either come down to Kot Kapura by bus and get a cab for Ashram or may directly get a cab for village Malke.
-The nearest Airport is in Chandigarh (200 k.m.).
+Otherwise, the nearest popular cities are Bhatinda (50 k.m.), Moga (50 k.m.), and Ludhiana (100 k.m.), wherefrom one can either come down to Kot Kapura by bus and get a cab for Ashram or may directly get a cab for village Malke.
+The nearest airport is in Chandigarh (200 k.m.).